AstroMined/debtonator/docs/test_failure_resolution_plan.md

 - [ ] Fix test_validation_error_handling: validation string assertion
   - Update validation message check
   - Fix string comparison in assertion

+## Implementation Patterns

+### SQLAlchemy Union ORM Mapping Pattern

+When dealing with UNION operations in SQLAlchemy that combine queries across different relationships:

+1. **Avoid direct UNION with ORM mappings**: Direct union operations can lose ORM entity mapping
+2. **Use two-step ID collection approach**:
+   - First collect IDs from separate queries
+   - Then execute a single query with `.in_(ids_list)` to retrieve complete entities
+3. **Benefits**:
+   - Preserves complete ORM mapping
+   - Returns full entity objects with all attributes and relationships
+   - Maintains type consistency between repository return type and actual result

+This pattern can be applied to other repository methods that need to combine results from different query sources while maintaining full ORM functionality.

 ## Implementation Guidelines